dalton-baker/docker-minecraft-skyfactory2_5/README.md

-# Skyfactory 2.5 MineCraft Server Docker
+# Skyfactory 2.5 Minecraft Server Docker

 This repo is a fork of https://github.com/TrueOsiris/docker-minecraft-skyfactory4